hanalysis/clipseq/README.md

 Pre-filtering the annotation can improve iCount genome-level segmentation by:
 - Prioritizing one representative transcript per gene
-- Reducing conflicts genomic region assignments caused by overlapping isoforms
+- Reducing conflicts in genomic region assignments caused by overlapping isoforms

 This can improve the biological interpretability of region assignments, especially at the genome level.